NVIDIA-RTX/ShaderMake/README.md

 - `#else`
 - `#endif`

-## Shader blob API
+## Shader blob

-When the `--binaryBlob` or `--headerBlob` command line arguments are specified, ShaderMake will package multiple permutations for the same shader into a single "blob" file.
-These files use a custom format that is somewhat similar to regular TAR.

-ShaderMake provides a small library with parsing functions to use these blob files in applications.
-This library can be statically linked with an application by including ShaderMake as a git submodule and linking the `ShaderMakeBlob` target to your application:

-    target_link_libraries(my_target PRIVATE ShaderMakeBlob)

-Then include `<ShaderMake/ShaderBlob.h>` and use the `ShaderMake::FindPermutationInBlob` to locate a specific shader version in a blob.
-If that is unsuccessful, the `ShaderMake::EnumeratePermutationsInBlob` and/or `ShaderMake::FormatShaderNotFoundMessage` functions can help you provide a helpful error message to the user.
+When the `--binaryBlob` or `--headerBlob` command line arguments are specified, ShaderMake will package multiple permutations for the same shader into a single "blob" file with a custom format.
+ShaderMake provides a small library with parsing functions to use these blob files.
+This library can be statically linked with an application by including `ShaderMake` into the project and linking `ShaderMakeBlob` target to your application.
+Then include `<ShaderMake/ShaderBlob.h>` and use the `ShaderMake::FindPermutationInBlob()` to locate a specific shader permutation in a blob.
+If that is unsuccessful, `ShaderMake::EnumeratePermutationsInBlob()` and/or `ShaderMake::FormatShaderNotFoundMessage()` functions can help to provide a meaningful error message to the user.